 This is an arrangement to pay an amount less than what you owe to settle a debt.
 Third-party companies offer this service by offering to negotiate a settlement with the creditor.
 While debt settlement helps you pay the debt, it causes your credit score to drop significantly.
 The creditor is likely to report that the debt was settled, affecting your credit score.

 If you've been sued for debt, you should file an Answer to the lawsuit to start.
-After filing an Answer, you can begin the settlement negotiation process by sending a Debt Lawsuit Settlement Letter to the creditor or debt collector.
+After filing an Answer, you can begin the settlement negotiation process.

 If you are dealing with a debt buyer — someone who bought your debt from the original creditor — then they will probably accept a settlement between 1%–50% of the amount they're suing you for.
 On average, debt collectors buy debts for 8 percent of the face value of a debt.
 Meaning if they settle for 10 percent of the debt, they will earn 2 percent.
 If you are dealing with the original creditor, they will be less willing to settle for a low amount.
 You may be able to settle for 20%-70% of the debt.

 Put together a realistic offer based on your finances and the debt itself.
 If you can't afford a lump sum payment, then monthly payments may be your best option.